Fulton Financial Corporation research snapshot

 Munger risk inversion

-The thesis fails if commercial real estate credit losses rise sharply, deposit competition squeezes NIM, the pending Blue Foundry merger runs into integration trouble, or regulators demand higher capital levels.
+The thesis fails if commercial real estate credit losses rise sharply, deposit competition squeezes NIM, the announced Blue Foundry merger runs into integration trouble, or regulators demand higher capital levels.
 The Republic First FDIC-assisted acquisition could also carry unforeseen credit issues.

 Management